 - 12/2015 - Neuren’s trofinetide showed some success in small Phase 2 clinical trials in Fragile X syndrome and in Rett Syndrome

-This is a modified version of a biologically active part of Insulin-like Growth Factor (IGF-1).
+Trofinetide is a modified version of a biologically active part of Insulin-like Growth Factor (IGF-1).
 IGF-1 is a protein that helps cells grow and respond to stress or damage.
-In the brain, IGF-1 contributes to the growth of brain cells and the connections between them (synapses).
+IGF-1 contributes to the growth of brain cells and the connections between them (synapses).

 FDA has granted two special designations for trofinetide in Fragile X: Fast Track Designation and Orphan Drug Designation.
 Trofinetide has a different mechanism of action from other drugs that have been tested for Fragile X syndrome.